drforr/Perl-Mogrify/README.md

 Some Policies like `Subroutines::ProhibitExcessComplexity` apply to an entire block of code.
-In those cases, the `"## no mogrify"` annotation must appear on the line where the violation is reported.
+In those cases, the `"## no mogrify"` annotation must appear on the line where the transformation is reported.
 For example:

     sub complicated_function {  ## no mogrify (ProhibitExcessComplexity)
         # Your code here...
     }

-Policies such as `Documentation::RequirePodSections` apply to the entire document, in which case violations are reported at line 1.
+Policies such as `Documentation::RequirePodSections` apply to the entire document, in which case transformations are reported at line 1.

 Use this feature wisely.  `"## no mogrify"` annotations should be used in the smallest possible scope, or only on individual lines of code.
 And you should